 Comprising three main threads hyperlocal architecture is a contemporary approach to developing forward thinking and humanly engaged buildings.

 Massing is resolving the character, footprint, and shape of the overall living space.
 This is informed using a contemporary design sensibility, engagement with place thinking in 3 dimensions and time.
 Critically the massing of the project is in harmony with a human scale, sensitive to the experience of being in a space conducive to well being.

 Materials is from finish to construction systems and structure.
 Materials seen and unseen are the fabric of shelter and are experimental, environmentally generous, and appropriate.
 Materials are what we interface with constantly, so we prefer natural, unfussy finishes utilized in unique and often playful ways.

 Metrics is the energy and comfort component using Passive House modeling and methodology.
 The project is treated as a dynamic environmental insertion in a landscape and copes with environmental stresses for occupant well being and minimal energy inputs.
-Monetary value is carefully evaluated as a core metric to optimize a project’s viability both for construction and operation.
+Monetary value is carefully evaluated as a core metric to optimize a project’s viability both for construction and optimized operation.